steno-aarhus/osdc/README.md

 Chronic
 Diseases](https://www.esundhed.dk/-/media/Files/Publikationer/Emner/Operationer-og-diagnoser/Udvalgte-kroniske-sygdomme-svaere-psykiske-lidelser/Algoritmer-for-Udvalgte-Kroniske-Sygdomme-og-svre-psykiske-lidelser-RUKS-2022.ashx).

-In this project, we aim to make it easier and more explicit in classifying type 1 and type 2 diabetes within a Danish register context.
+In this project, we aim to make it easier and more explicit to classify type 1 and type 2 diabetes within a Danish register context.
 The original implementation of the algorithm is validated in a peer-reviewed publication [here](https://doi.org/10.2147/clep.s407019), but we expect to make tweaks to the algorithm over time.
 Any changes